Welcome to the 2022 edition of IP STARS.

 To see this year’s IP Stars list, go to a jurisdiction or a firm’s page and click on the ‘Practitioners’ tab.

-Please note that a few jurisdictions do not have an IP Stars list.
+Please note that a few jurisdictions do not have an IP Stars list, and any individual who is not ranked as an IP Star has been tagged as 'Notable' or 'Unranked'.
 To learn more about our practitioner rankings, please read the information below or see our methodology page.
 Some questions about our research can be found here.
 If you have any feedback or questions, please get in touch via email here.

 IP STARS is not a directory of all firms and individuals offering IP services.
 Participation in our research does not guarantee ranking.